technomancy/bussard/Contributing.md

 ### Editor

-The onboard computer uses the `ship/editor.lua` interface for everything, not just editing code.
+The onboard computer uses [polywell](https://gitlab.com/technomancy/polywell) as the interface for everything, not just editing code.
 Lua console sessions are run in an editor buffer, as are SSH sessions which connect you to worlds and the messaging system.
 The user is free to define their own modes as well.
 Key presses are translated by the editor into text insertions or commands based on the keymap for the current mode; a system which is largely based on Emacs.
-See `find_binding`, `define_mode`, and `bind` in `ship/editor.lua`, and `data/src/config` for a usage example.
-The commands which the non-flight modes bind are typically defined in `ship/editor.lua`.
+See `find_binding`, `define_mode`, and `bind` in `polywell/init.lua`, and `data/src/config` for a usage example.

 ### Save